Ask a seasoned travel writer about the biggest changes in their profession in the last decade, and they’ll definitely mention technology in some form.

-Using an innovative ‘stacking’ technique, it combines multiple photos to grow the resolution to 32 megapixels, well beyond that of standard phone cameras.
-A special mode counteracts low-light situations by merging up to 60 different frames for less noise and more contrast, while a 2-4x zoom makes up for missing pixels from hand motion to provide more detail than standard smartphone zoom.
+Using an innovative ‘stacking’ technique, it combines multiple photos to grow the resolution to 32 megapixels, well beyond that of standard iPhone cameras.
+A special mode counteracts low-light situations by merging up to 60 different frames for less noise and more contrast, while a 2-4x zoom recreates missing pixels to provide more detail than standard smartphone zoom.

 If your goal is to work mainly from an iPhone or iPad and your work requires high-quality images, Hydra is must-have.

 In a nutshell, Fotor is on-the-go photo editing for non-professional photographers.
 The Android and iOS app offers user-friendly retouch options, including all the usual suspects: cropping, color correction, saturation, gradation, and contrast.

 It also has a “focus” feature, that allows you to simulate depth of field (great for all ‘bokeh’ junkies), and a “collage” option with built-in magazine templates.

 If you’re planning to offer your images with your pieces, let Fotor help them become the best they can be.